 Visitors can peruse the extensive, elegantly bound “Beer Bible,” which provides a litany of beer information.
 It’s great reading and suggests food pairings or other similar beers to sample.
 They also have a 100-plus list of bottled beers from around the globe.
 And wine lovers fear not, the Tavern also presents a respectable Sonoma County-centric wine list.

-The menu starts with tasty basics — a Hopmonk burger with tomato chutney and lemon aioli, fresh and tender fish and chips, or a grilled cheese and ham — then gets more innovative, with a catfish BLT, chicken Philly on naan bread, cider-braised salmon, or tavern-style jambalaya.
-The German-styled hot beer smoked sausage with mustard mashed potatoes is a brew house classic, as is the succulent slow-roasted pulled-pork sandwich.
-For dessert, try the flourless chocolate cake.
+The menu starts with tasty basics — a Hopmonk burger with tomato chutney and lemon aioli, fresh and tender fish and chips, or a grilled cheese and ham — then gets more innovative, with a chicken Philly on naan bread, or tavern-style samosas.
+The succulent slow-roasted pulled-pork sandwich is a brew house classic.
+For dessert, try the bread pudding with caramel and whiskey sauces..

 At night the scene changes to include live music or performance almost every night of the week.
 The lineup is extensive, as Sebastopol’s Hopmonk “Abbey” has become of one the “go-to” spots to enjoy live music in the Bay Area.